jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 ```

 ## Introduction
 </br>In this CTF challenge, we were given a text file named "cyphertext" which needed to be decrypted to obtain the flag.
-</br>This document details the steps taken to decrypt the text file.
+</br>This document details the steps taken to decrypt the text file and my line of thought.

 ## Permissions and File Analysis

-The first step was to give read, write, and execute permissions to the file using the command: `chmod 777 cyphertext`.
+</br>The first step was to give read, write, and execute permissions to the file using the command: `chmod 777 cyphertext`.

-We then proceeded to analyze the metadata and file properties using tools like `exiftool` but did not find any relevant information.
+</br>We then proceeded to analyze the metadata and file properties using tools like `exiftool` but did not find any relevant information.

 ## Encryption Attempt
 We opened the text file but couldn't make sense of the text at first, so we started using online tools like `Cyberchef` and `dcode` to try various encryption formats like `base64`, `base32`, rotating many times and some tools that automatically translate to various formats, but we had no luck.